PamBWillenz/BeMo-Test/README.md

-# Kirby Plainkit
+# BeMo Academic Consulting Functional Programming Test

-Kirby is a file-based CMS.
+using the Kirby, a a file-based CMS.
-Easy to setup.
-Easy to use.
-Flexible as hell.

-## Trial
+## Objective

-You can try Kirby on your local machine or on a test server as long as you need to make sure it is the right tool for your next project.
+Create a replica site <http://cdainterview.com/>

 ## Buy a license